Alena Kostornaia: 2018–2019 season: Junior Grand Prix Final champion

 Kostornaia learned to perform a triple Axel in the preceding year, and originally planned to introduce it in competition.
 However, she lost the jump following growth during the offseason.
 Kostornaia started her season by competing in the 2018 JGP series.
 She won the gold medal at her first JGP event of the season in Linz, Austria.
 She was ranked first in both the short program and the free skate and won the gold medal by a margin of more than 11 points over the silver medalist, her teammate Alena Kanysheva.

 She skated her second JGP event of the season at JGP Ostrava, where she again placed first in both the short program and the free skate.
 She won the gold medal by a margin of about 2 points over the silver medalist, Kim Ye-lim.
 With two JGP victories, she qualified for the 2018–19 Junior Grand Prix Final, where she won the gold medal after placing first in both the short program and the free skate.
 She outscored her teammate and training partner Trusova by about 2.5 points.
-At this event, Kostornaia scored her personal best score of 217.98 points, and also set a new junior-level ladies' record for the short program (76.32 points).
+At this event, Kostornaia scored her personal best score of 217.98 points, and also set a new junior record for the short program (76.32 points).

 At the 2019 Russian Championships, Kostornaia placed third in the short program due to a fall during her step sequence, which she attributed to being "too relaxed" as she was nearing the end of the program and had already completed all of her jumping passes.
 She then placed third in the free skate as well, winning her second consecutive national bronze medal.

 Kostornaia participated in the 2019 Russian Junior Championships, winning the short program and placing second in the free skate.
 She placed second overall, winning her second consecutive junior national silver medal.
 After the event, she was named to the Russian team for the 2019 World Junior Championships along with training mates Trusova and Anna Shcherbakova.
 However, on 4 March, the first day of the event, Kostornaia withdrew from the competition due to a medical condition, subsequently revealed by choreographer Daniil Gleikhengauz to be leg inflammation that required four weeks away from training.
 She was replaced by Ksenia Sinitsyna.